 Llys-y-Frân Lake

 Llys-y-Frân Lake is located near the foot of the Preseli Hills and is the perfect place to visit for a day of adventure whether it be on land or water.
 A range of watersports can be enjoyed on the lake, including canoeing, fishing, kayaking, supervised open water swimming, sailing and stand up paddleboarding and pedalboarding.
 On land, there are walking trails and 8.7 miles (14 km) of mountain biking trails including the Pump Skills Track.
 Learn how to fire a crossbow, throw an axe or knife or have a go at archery.
 The Outdoor Activity Centre and Waterside Cabin has changing facilities and cycle hire.
-There is a visitor centre, café and toilets on site.
+There is a visitor centre, café and toilets on-site.
+Coach parking is available and the cafe welcomes groups.
+It is advisable to book in advance.

 Melin Tregwynt